-- He said most of the charge and mass of the atom resides in the Nucleus
+- He said most of the charge and mass of the atom resides in the nucleus.

 Rutherford’s Structure of Atom

-Based on the above observations and conclusions, Rutherford proposed his own atomic structure which is as follows.
+Based on the above observations and conclusions, Rutherford proposed his own atomic structure, which is as follows.

-- Atomic structure is spherical.
+- The atomic structure is spherical.

 - Electrons revolve around the nucleus in a circular orbit, similar to the way planets orbit the sun.

-Limitations of Rutherford Atomic Model
+Limitations of the Rutherford Atomic Model

-- If electrons have to revolve around the nucleus, they will spend energy and that too against the strong force of attraction from the nucleus, a lot of energy will be spent by the electrons and eventually, they will lose all their energy and will fall into the nucleus so the stability of atom is not explained.
+- If electrons have to revolve around the nucleus, they will spend energy and that too against the strong force of attraction from the nucleus, a lot of energy will be spent by the electrons, and eventually, they will lose all their energy and will fall into the nucleus so the stability of atom is not explained.

 - If electrons continuously revolve around the ‘nucleus, the type of spectrum expected is a continuous spectrum.
 But in reality, what we see is a line spectrum.